 At reenactments, Kim portrays various characters at historical homes and other venues.
-When cooking, she uses authentic receipts (recipes) while cooking over an open hearth as well as in camp with reenacting units.
+She uses authentic receipts (recipes) when cooking over an open hearth as well as in camp with reenacting units.
 She is an authority on hearth cooking and is a master hearth cook.

 |Carlyle House Historic Park|

 Kim belongs to reenactment units that are members of the British Brigade and the Continental Line, and is a member of the Association for Living History, Farm, and Agricultural Museums (ALHFAM).
 Kim is also a member of the Guild of Artisans, a unit in the Burning of the Valleys Military Association (BVMA).